The Employment Law Review: Portugal

 The LC defines night work as work performed between 10pm and 7am (although a CBA may amend these times), for which the employee is paid his or her normal salary plus 25 per cent.
 There are no specific limits for the number of night work hours as the general limits apply.

-All work performed outside normal working hours is considered overtime and may only be performed when there are specific reasons and within a certain limit, which is principally a maximum of 150 or 175 hours per year, depending on the company's size, and two hours per working day.
+All work performed outside normal working hours is qualified as overtime and may only be performed when there are specific reasons (such as when the employer has to cope with a temporary increase of work, in cases of force majeure or when it is essential to prevent or repair serious damage to the company or its viability) and within a certain limit, which is principally a maximum of 150 or 175 hours per year, depending on the company's size, and two hours per working day.
 A CBA may extend the annual limit to 200 hours per year.

 Employees under an exemption from the working time limits are not entitled to overtime payments, except for work on weekly rest days and public holidays.

-A foreign employee authorised to work in Portugal has exactly the same rights and is subject to the same obligations as any Portuguese employee.
+A foreign employee authorised to work in Portugal is granted the same rights and is subject to the same obligations as any Portuguese employee; however, the contract must be in writing and incorporate copies of the documents that confirm compliance with the legal obligations of the foreign employee in terms of entering and residing in Portugal.

 There are neither limits regarding the number of foreign workers a company may hire nor time limits for the duration of the respective employment contracts, and the company does not have to support any additional taxes or local benefits in relation to them.